Biology

 Semester Hours 4

-This course covers the fundamental principles of microbiology, which includes the characteristics of bacteria, archaea, eukaryotes, and viruses; cell functions, microbial genetics, chemical and physical control methods of microbial growth; and interactions between microbes and humans in relation to pathology, immunology, and the role of normal biota.
-The laboratory experience focuses on microbiological techniques including culturing, microscopy, staining, identification, and control of microorganisms.
+This course covers the fundamental principles of microbiology, which includes the characteristics of bacteria, archaea, eukaryotes, and viruses; cell functions, microbial genetics; chemical and physical control methods of microbial growth; and interactions between microbes and humans in relation to pathology, immunology, and the role of normal biota.
+The laboratory experience focuses on microbiological techniques, including culturing, microscopy, staining, identifying, and controlling microorganisms.
 This course requires 240 minutes of laboratory per week.